PBertinJohannet/Mona/README.md

 ## Complete example

-Folding Natrual numbers to Ints using a catamorphism on the Maybe functor :
+Folding Natural numbers to Ints using a catamorphism on the Maybe functor :

 ```
 data Maybe a = Just a | Nothing;